How (and Why) to Use Ruby Enumerators

 Ruby Enumerators add a few extra features over the conventional iterators concept, including chained calls, custom iteration, and more!
 Let’s understand these in detail now.

 If you’re a Ruby developer, the Ruby Enumerator is a must-have weapon in your arsenal.
 It is not just due to its simplicity, but also due to the customizability that it provides to developers.
-Here are a few key highlights of the Ruby Enumerator:
+A few key highlights of the Ruby Enumerator are:

 With enumerators, chaining calls is a breeze.
 Suppose you had to print a certain range of numbers in cycles, up to a certain count.
 Here’s what an unchained, naive solution would look like: